-1. A candidate for the degree must obtain the permission of the Faculty of Engineering and Architecture before entering on the course.
-Application on the prescribed form which is obtainable from the School of Engineering must be made to the Faculty of Engineering and Architecture (before the third week of May).
-A candidate for admission must be an Engineering graduate of a recognised university, or must be an Architecture or Science graduate with suitable experience and the required standard of mathematics, or must fulfil the conditions described in Section 2 below.
-A candidate for selection will be required to have completed at least one year of suitable industrial experience.

-Candidates will be interviewed in June to assess their suitability for the course.
-The number of entrants to the course shall be limited.

-2. A suitable candidate, who is not a university graduate, but who is a corporate member of the Institution of Engineers of Ireland, or of equivalent status in a similar professional engineering institution, may be recommended to the Faculty for admission to the course.
+- A candidate for the degree must obtain the permission of the Faculty of Engineering and Architecture before entering on the course.
+Application on the prescribed form which is obtainable from the School of Engineering must be made to the Faculty of Engineering and Architecture.
+A candidate for admission must be an Engineering graduate of a recognised university, or must be an Architecture or Science graduate with suitable experience and the required standard of mathematics, or must fulfil the conditions described in Section 2 below. - Candidates will be interviewed in June to assess their suitability for the course.
+The number of entrants to the course shall be limited. - A suitable candidate, who is not a university graduate, but who is a corporate member of the Institution of Engineers of Ireland, or of equivalent status in a similar professional engineering institution, may be recommended to the Faculty for admission to the course.

-Part-time Course
+Part-time Course (Two Years)